SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

     An example value is  `%3g.%s@contoso.com` for  `<first three letters of the first name>.<last name>`@contoso.com.

-- **Make this format the reply email address** The first email address template in a policy is automatically configured as the primary (reply) email address (you can't uncheck the check box).
+- **Make this format the reply email address**: The first email address template in a policy is automatically configured as the primary (reply) email address (you can't uncheck the check box).
 When you add additional templates to the policy, you can select this check box to define the primary email address.

 ### Recipient filters in the EAC
 <a name="EAC_RecipientFilters"> </a>

 When you create or modify email address policies in the EAC, the following recipient filter settings are available:

-- **Specify the types of recipients this email address policy will apply to**
+- **Specify the types of recipients this email address policy will apply to**:

   - **All recipient types**

     Or

-  - **Only the following recipient types** Select one or more of the following values:
+  - **Only the following recipient types**: Select one or more of the following values:

   - **Users with Exchange mailboxes**